Tag: social comparison

 5. What Are We Losing?

-We visit more places but stay less deeply.
+• We visit more places → but feel less depth

 Person resting quietly without using smartphone at sunset